-Sleep studies are by physician referral or self-referral.
+Sleep studies are by physician referral only.
 If you would like to schedule a sleep study or need more information regarding sleep disorders, our staff will be glad to assist you.
 Please call the Sleep Disorders Center at 229.228.2729.

 Home Sleep Testing

 Home sleep testing, or HST, occurs when you sleep at home wearing equipment that collects information about breathing during sleep.
 HST is used to diagnose obstructive sleep apnea.